top of page

 COMMISSIONS

-My work is produced on a commission basis and is crated and shipped from Singapore.
+My work is produced on a commission basis and is crated and shipped from the United States.
+Crating and shipping will be calculated separately.

 Please contact me for further information.